 According to 17 U.S. Code § 102, copyright protection does not extend to any "idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work."
 It also does not protect lists, titles, short slogans or phrases, symbols, and the like.
 While these items may not qualify for copyright protection, they may be covered through other intellectual property protections such as trademarks, patents, or trade-secrets.

 Works of the Federal Government are also not eligible for copyright protection and are a part of the public domain.
 These works are specifically defined —”a ‘work of the United States Government’ is a work prepared by an officer or employee of the United States Government as part of that person’s official duties” (17 U.S. Code § 101).
 That said, we cannot simply assume anything posted or published by the federal government is free of copyright.

-For works created and published in the United States after 1989, the copyright term is the life of the author plus 70 years.
+For works created and published in the United States after 1978, the copyright term is the life of the author plus 70 years.
 Any works published prior to 1927 are in the public domain.